bgamari/ghc-users-guide/content/all-flags.gen.rst

     show which group an emitted warning belongs to.

 ``-fdefer-type-errors``
     Turn type errors into warnings, :ref:`deferring the error until runtime <defer-type-errors>`.
-Implies :ghc-flag:`fdefer-typed-holes`.
-See also :ghc-flag:`Wdeferred-type-errors`
+Implies :ghc-flag:`-fdefer-typed-holes`.
+See also :ghc-flag:`-Wdeferred-type-errors`

 ``-fdefer-typed-holes``
     Convert :ref:`typed hole <typed-holes>` errors into warnings, :ref:`deferring the error until runtime <defer-type-errors>`.
-Implied by :ghc-flag:`fdefer-type-errors`.
-See also :ghc-flag:`Wtyped-holes`.
+Implied by :ghc-flag:`-fdefer-type-errors`.
+See also :ghc-flag:`-Wtyped-holes`.

 ``-fhelpful-errors``
     Make suggestions for mis-spelled names.